explaingit

 TLDR

-A Zsh plugin that shows command suggestions in gray as you type, based on your history, so you can accept them with one keypress instead of retyping.
+zsh-autosuggestions is a Zsh shell plugin that shows gray ghost-text suggestions from your command history as you type, so you can accept a full command with one keystroke instead of retyping it.

 Mindmap